 What should be in an outdoor classroom?

 An outdoor class room should encourage nature play.
-Outdoor classroom activities and outdoor classroom materials can include items like:
+Outdoor classroom activities and outdoor classroom materials can include a mix of furniture and play items… or even just items made from nature finds!

 - Mud table